August 15, 2019

 And when you have that evaluation data you have clear, evidence-based results to feed back to your business stakeholders.
 If you can show that a particular training intervention has achieved its KPIs and is helping the business to achieve its KPIs as a result, that will stand you in good stead for negotiating future training interventions.
 That’s good for L&D and good for your business.

 DPG are the exclusive providers of the Kirkpatrick Certification in the UK.
 By offering both Open and In-house programmes you can effectively bridge the gap between Learning and Development and Business Performance.
-Our Open programme is happening the 7th and 8th October 2019 in Central London.
 To book on or for more information click HERE.